flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 ## Graphics

-Before we begin, you'll find the system a mix between the [SNES]({{< ref "super-nintendo.md">}}#graphics) and the [GameBoy]({{< ref "game-boy">}}#graphics), the graphic's core is still the well-known 2D engine called **PPU**.
+Before we begin, you'll find the system a mix between the [SNES]({{< ref "super-nintendo.md">}}#graphics) and the [Game Boy]({{< ref "game-boy">}}#graphics), the graphics core is still the well-known 2D engine called **PPU**.
 I recommend reading those articles before continuing since I'll be revisiting lots of previously-explained concepts.

-In terms of screen, we now have a colour LCD screen that displays up to 32,768 colours (15-bit), it has a resolution of 240x160 pixels and a refresh rate of ~60Hz.
+Compared to previous Game Boys we now have a colour LCD screen that can display up to 32,768 colours (15-bit).
+It has a resolution of 240x160 pixels and a refresh rate of ~60Hz.

 #### Organising the content